devHksingh/order_summary.github.io/README-template.md

 ### Continued development

-A more in-depth focous on Box-Shadow and Responsive design.
+A more in-depth focus on Box-Shadow and Responsive design.